gdamdam/awesome-decentralized-web/README.md

 ### Microblogging and Social Network
 * [Bluesky](https://bsky.app/) - decentralized social network built on the AT Protocol, with self-hostable personal data servers.
 * [BookWyrm](https://joinbookwyrm.com/) - federated social reading and book reviews, on ActivityPub.
-* [Dat Medium](https://github.com/kewitz/dat-medium) - Dat Medium is markdown blog system for Beaker inspired by Medium. **Discontinued!**
 * [diaspora*](https://diasporafoundation.org/) - decentralized and federated social media platform.
 * [Friendica](https://friendi.ca/) - decentralized and federated social media platform.
 * [GoToSocial](https://gotosocial.org/) - lightweight ActivityPub social network server.
 * [Hubzilla](https://hubzilla.org/) - decentralized and federated social media platform.
 * [Lemmy](https://join-lemmy.org/) - federated link aggregator and discussion forum, on ActivityPub.
 * [Mastodon](https://mastodon.social) - decentralized alternative to twitter, with servers federation.
-* [Patchwork](https://github.com/ssbc/patchwork) - a decentralized messaging and sharing app built on top of Secure Scuttlebutt. **Discontinued!** (repository archived; successor: Manyverse)
 * [Manyverse](https://www.manyver.se/) - An iOS and Android mobile app for the decentralized messaging and sharing app built on top of Secure Scuttlebutt
 * [Pixelfed](https://pixelfed.org/) - federated photo sharing, on ActivityPub.
 * [Pleroma](https://pleroma.social/) - a federated social networking platform.
 * [Socialhome](https://socialhome.network/) - decentralized and federated profile builder with social networking features.
-* [Tahrir](http://tahrirproject.org/) - looks and feels like twitter but encrypted and anonymized and decentralized and only you hold the keys. **Discontinued!**
-* [trsst](https://github.com/TrsstProject/trsst) - looks and feels like twitter but encrypted and anonymized and decentralized and only you hold the keys. **Discontinued!**
-* [Twister](http://twister.net.co/) - a fully decentralized P2P microblogging platform leveraging the free software implementations of Bitcoin and BitTorrent protocols. **Discontinued!**

 ### Miscellaneous
 * [Keyoxide](https://keyoxide.org/) - decentralized, cryptographic identity proofs; a self-hostable Keybase alternative.
 * [magic-wormhole](https://github.com/warner/magic-wormhole) - get things from one computer to another, safely.
 * [OpenTimeStamps](https://opentimestamps.org/) - OpenTimestamps aims to be a standard format for blockchain timestamping.
-* [StrongLink](https://github.com/btrask/stronglink) - a searchable, syncable, content-addressable notetaking system **Discontinued!**
 * [Dark Crystal](https://darkcrystal.pw/) - set of protocols, libraries, techniques and guidelines for secure management of sensitive data such as cryptographic keys.

 ### Web
 * [Agregore](https://agregore.mauve.moe/) - A minimal web browser for the distributed web.
 Supports IPFS, Hypercore Protocol + more.
-* [Beaker](https://github.com/beakerbrowser/beaker) - Beaker is a peer-to-peer Web browser, made for users to run applications independently of hosts. **Discontinued!**
 * [Cactus Comments](https://cactus.chat/) - Cactus Comments is a federated comment system for the open web built on Matrix.
 * [Hyphanet](https://www.hyphanet.org/) - formerly Freenet, a network aimed at activists and people living in repressive regimes (the new [Freenet](https://freenet.org/) is a separate rewrite by the same founder).
 It uses a web of trust in high security mode, which allows users on the network to be effectively undetectable.
 * [GNUnet](https://gnunet.org/) - GNUnet is a new network protocol stack for building secure, distributed, and privacy-preserving applications.
 With strong roots in academic research, our goal is to replace the old insecure Internet protocol stack.